 - Onion flavor: Instead of the green onion, you can use chives or even some raw white onion.
 Use a small amount to start with and add more as needed as it can be quite pungent.

-- Spice profile: Also, feel free to add different spices to your sauce, like curry powder, red pepper flakes, paprika, cayenne or black pepper.
+- Spices: Also, feel free to add different spices to your sauce, like curry powder, red pepper flakes, paprika, cayenne or black pepper.

 Serving suggestions

-- Use instead of mayo in sandwiches or burgers (amazing paired with this vegan chickpea burger!).
+- Use it instead of mayo in sandwiches or burgers (amazing paired with this vegan chickpea burger!).

 - Stir in pasta or potato salads.